sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 {"accountid":"A-10000","orderid":"6981359"}
 ```

-5. CHECK EVENTS - USER THE ORDER ID FROM THE PREVIOUS CALL
+### CHECK EVENTS - USER THE ORDER ID FROM THE PREVIOUS CALL

+Currently for this lab, events are being written to both Event Streams on your ICP and in the Cloud.
+We're still working through some of the challenges with the ES on-premesis but we can still show events for the demo that are running on the IBM Cloud.
+Execute this command to get a feel for what those look like.

 ```
 curl -X GET \